UWMadisonUcomm/devblog/_posts/2013-10-4-grunt-build-tool.markdown

 }
 ```

-Gruntfile.js will always be in a wrapper that looks similar to the above example. loadNpmTasks will load grunt tasks from modules. registerTask will register a task name.
+Gruntfile.js tasks will always be in a wrapper that looks similar to the above example. loadNpmTasks will load grunt tasks from modules. registerTask will register a task name.
 Grunt runs the task named "default" if no tasks are given on the command line.
 In the above example, typing grunt in your project root will run the "uglify" and "less" tasks, both of which are defined by their respective contributed modules.

 ### Building our javascript ###